gridbugs/llama/README.md

 ([hound](https://crates.io/crates/hound)) and sound card interaction ([cpal](https://crates.io/crates/cpal)).

-Then you should be able to build and run an example program with:
+Then you should be able to build and some example programs:
 ```
-dune exec ./examples/polyphonic_events.exe
+$ dune exec ./examples/polyphonic_events.exe

+$ dune exec ./examples/random_pentatonic.exe
 ```

 ## Concepts